Gaiety Theatre, London: Edwardes years

 For Joan of Arc, Edwardes had hired a young writer, Adrian Ross, who next wrote a less baudy, more lightly comic piece, similar to Dorothy, with a minimum of plot, focusing on songs with clever lyrics, In Town (1892), with stylish costumes and urbane, witty banter.
 Edwardes also engaged Ivan Caryll as resident composer and music director at the Gaiety and soon put Caryll together with the writing team of Owen Hall, Harry Greenbank, Ross and Lionel Monckton.
 Edwardes and this team created a series of musical shows similar to Dorothy, but taking its lighter, breezier style a step further.
 These shows featured fashionable characters, tuneful music, romantic lyrics, witty banter and pretty dancing.
 The success of the first of these, A Gaiety Girl (1893), which played at other theatres, confirmed Edwardes on the path he was taking.

-For the next two decades, the "girl" musicals packed the Gaiety Theatre, including titles like The Shop Girl (1894), My Girl (1896), The Circus Girl (1896), and A Runaway Girl (1898).
-These musicals were imitated at other theatres.
+For the next two decades, the "girl" musicals packed the Gaiety Theatre, including titles like The Shop Girl (1894), My Girl (1896), The Circus Girl (1896), and A Runaway Girl (1898), each running for hundreds of performances.
 A particular attraction of the Gaiety shows was the beautiful, dancing Gaiety Girls.
 These were fashionable, elegant young ladies, unlike the corseted actresses from the burlesques.
 Gaiety Girls were polite, well-behaved young women and became a popular attraction and a symbol of ideal womanhood.
 Some became popular leading actresses.
 The young ladies appearing in George Edwardes's shows became so popular that wealthy gentlemen, termed "Stage Door Johnnies", would wait outside the stage door hoping to escort them to dinner.
 In some cases, a marriage into society and even the nobility resulted.
 Edwardes arranged with Romano's restaurant, on the Strand, for his girls to dine there at half-price.
 It was good exposure for the girls and made Romano's the centre of London's night-life.